shawnscoding/uia-sto-online-conference/README.md

 # Achievement

-### This project has brought many contracts.
+### This project has brought over 10 additional contracts.

-Our application, Virtual Seoul, has received great attention in the market, which brought many contracts.

 #### Some of the biggest projects I've built are listed below.